This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about coccygectomy?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines you may or may not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home after surgery.

 You will lie face down with your hips and knees slightly bent.
-The cheeks of your buttocks will be separated and kept open with surgical tape.
-An incision will be made on your lower back, a few inches above the opening of your anus.
-Tissues and muscles will be cut and separated to reach the damaged or broken coccyx.
-Your healthcare provider will remove all or part of your coccyx.
-Blood vessels, nerves, and ligaments near the coccyx will be checked and repaired if they are damaged.
-A drain may be placed to drain fluids from the area.
-Your wound will be closed with stitches.
-The bones of your coccyx that have been removed may be sent to a lab for tests.
+An incision will be made over your tailbone.
+Your surgeon will remove all or part of your tailbone.
+Nearby blood vessels, nerves, and ligaments will be checked and repaired if they are damaged.
+A drain may be placed to remove fluids from the area.
+The incision will be closed with stitches.

 What are the risks of a coccygectomy?

 You could have trouble breathing, bleed more than expected, or get an infection.
 You may need to have surgery done again if you get an infection.
 Nerves, blood vessels, ligaments, muscles, and bones may be damaged during surgery.
 After surgery, you may have tingling or numbness in the area where surgery was done.
 You may still have pain or have trouble going back to your usual activities, including sports.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may get a life-threatening blood clot.